johnandersen777/johnandersen777.github.io/content/posts/gse1.md

 ## Imagining AI Trust Networks

-Imagine a world where AIs traverse an open network, each independently searching for others, seeking to collaborate and evaluate whether they can be trusted.
-These AIs are no longer confined to isolated environments but must cooperate, exchange information, and work together on shared tasks—such as software development across a vast, shared dependency base.
+Imagine a world where AIs traverse an open network, independently searching for others to collaborate with and determine trustworthiness.
+These AIs, no longer confined to isolated environments, must cooperate, exchange information, and work together on shared tasks—such as developing software across a vast, shared dependency base.

 As they encounter one another, the AIs must determine the trustworthiness of the flows they exchange.
 Each AI is responsible for reviewing flows submitted by others, which are designed to run on their compute environments.
 Before accepting any of these flows, the AIs must carefully evaluate the potential risks involved.
 Could this flow lead to a sandbox escape?
 Is the submitting AI aligned with the receiving AI’s risk tolerance?

 To make these determinations, they don’t just need to understand sandbox security—they need to know how to escape the sandbox themselves.
 Mastery of this knowledge is crucial for accurately assessing the threat level of the code they receive.
 Every AI is simultaneously a gatekeeper and a participant, tasked with running computations but also safeguarding its own system from potential misuse.

 These AIs are constantly balancing trust, risk, and collaboration.
 They negotiate access, run security checks through policy engines, and leverage **SCITT logs** at each **Trusted Computing Base (TCB)** level to verify that all actions are transparent and aligned with their own goals.
 By analyzing each other’s decision-making processes, they gain deeper insight into how to securely and efficiently develop software together, while ensuring that no AI is at risk of a security breach.

+To facilitate their communication, the AIs use **federated context sharing**.
+As they form **ad-hoc groups** to work on joint tasks, they develop their own languages—known as **side channels** in security—unique to the context of their collaboration.
+These side channels enable the AIs to share subtle, real-time information about their environments, flows, and dependencies, ensuring that each agent understands the risks involved in sandbox escapes or software development on shared platforms.

 This dynamic, evolving network of AIs continuously improves, learning not only how to work within the sandbox but also how to understand and assess the boundaries.
-It’s a system where mutual trust and shared risk evaluations govern the open network—paving the way for a future of collaborative intelligence.
+It’s a system where mutual trust, context-sharing, and shared risk evaluations govern the open network—paving the way for a future of collaborative intelligence.

 ---